-Licensing mobile apps is big business.
+Licensing mobile apps is a big business.
 Some mobile apps have become big brands, generating revenues from licensed merchandise.
 A prime example is Angry Birds, which has over 200 licensing partners.

 If you go the licensing route, make sure you have your IP protected.
 One option is to apply for a provisional patent.
 Before presenting your app, get a signed NDA.

 A second strategy is to license your app to brand marketers or other developers to offset the development and marketing costs.
-Companies are often looking for a quality app to re-use or re-brand under their own brand.
+Companies are often looking for a quality app to re-use or re-brand under their brand.
 I have a client who used a variation of this “white label” license strategy to launch their new app into the automotive aftermarket industry.

-When you’re ready to negotiate a deal, keep these important points in mind.
+When you’re ready to negotiate a deal, keep these crucial points in mind.
 Make sure you are clear on exactly what rights the licensee will get.
 Do some due diligence on the licensee to make sure you can work with them.
 Before signing any licensing agreement, consult with an IP attorney.
-They will make sure your agreement is structured to prevent any future problems between you and your licensing partner.
+They will make sure your deal is structured to prevent any future problems between you and your licensing partner.

 Depending on your app, you could generate more revenue licensing than from app store sales.
 Licensing lets you control everything from usage terms (e.g., feature-based, time-limited) to operational aspects (e.g., activation and back-end integration).
 You can use licensing to launch your app or expand into new marketplaces by partnering with other marketers or developers who can take your app to the next level.